matter-labs/zksync-web-era-docs/docs/dev/fundamentals/zkSync.md

 - Permissionless EVM-compatible smart contracts.
 - Standard Web3 API.
 - Preserving key EVM features, such as smart contract composability.
-- Introducing new features, such as account abstraction and meta-transactions.
+- Introducing new features, such as account abstraction.

 ### How to get started?